What is Dashboard?

 Close Dashboard

-You can close Dashboard by either clicking the a hotkey (F12 is the default), by clicking on a shaded portion of Dashboard, or by clicking on the Dashboard icon in the Dock.
-Dashboard will close by disappearing to once again show you a bright Desktop as it exists underneath Dashboard
+You can close Dashboard by either clicking the appropriate hotkey (often depends on the Mac model and revision), by clicking on a shaded portion of Dashboard, or by clicking on the Dashboard icon in the Dock.
+Dashboard will close by disappearing to once again show you a bright Desktop as it exists underneath Dashboard.

 Created: 5:18 PM on Jan 3, 2007